1hedu/Respeaker-Core-Rockit/README.md

 For issues specific to this ReSpeaker port, please open an issue on GitHub.

-For questions about the original Rockit firmware, see http://hackmelectronics.com/
+For questions about the original Rockit firmware, see waybackmachine http://hackmeopen.com/

+HUGE Shoutout to the Rockit Synth creator, Matt Heins.

 ---